About

 My name is Matthew Berger, PhD – but I much prefer Matt.

 Otherwise, I am a data geek, scribbler, historian and film noir devotee.
 My academic credentials: BA in political science from Yale, AM in government from Harvard Graduate School of Arts and Sciences, and a MA in biostatistics and a PhD in epidemiology, both from Boston University School of Public Health.
 You may find my doctoral thesis on the health impacts of neighborhood walkability here.
-While at Harvard, I wrote four papers using baseball statistics that landed me my first job in a two-decade-long career as a health-related data analyst.
+At Harvard, I wrote four papers using baseball statistics that landed me my first job in a two-decade-long career as a health-related data analyst.
 In 2017, I declared myself a Writer.
 Around the same time, I finished compiling a comprehensive database of 4,825 movies at least one authority had labeled “film noir.”
-It has since informed numerous analyses and my first book Interrogating Memory: Film Noir Spurs a Deep Dive Into My Family History…and My Own; a second, more data-oriented book is in the planning stages.
-I expect to follow it up with either Meet Me at the Counter: A Life in Diners or “The Burns Woman”: Misogyny and Class on Trial, or maybe something else entirely, as I note I am essentially rewriting the history of film noir with my “An Adventure in Place and Time” series.
+It has since informed numerous analyses (especiallyt on YouTube) and my first book, Interrogating Memory: Film Noir Spurs a Deep Dive Into My Family History…and My Own.
+Rather than revise it, I now envision splitting Interrogating Memory into The West Philadelphia Story: An Immigrant Jewish Journey and An Idiosyncrat Seeks His Place (or something like that – “idiosyncrat” is the noun form of “idiosyncratic,” of course).
+The book I started (and to which I will return someday) in the summer of 2022 – Meet Me at the Counter: A Life in Diners.
+Another possible book might be titled “The Burns Woman”: Misogyny and Class on Trial.
+Writing investigative works of personal-meets-official history is my gig now.

 Maybe the best way to put it is this: My wife Nell, along with our daughter, gender-fluid child and golden retriever, keep me happy, sane and grounded.